VEra-Resonance/AEra-LogIn-BASE-Sepolia/CONTRIBUTING_EN.md

 - Python 3.9+
 - Git
 - MetaMask or compatible wallet
-- Basic understanding of Web3
+- Basic understanding of Web3 and Ethereum
 ```

 ### Fork & Clone